squid-cache/squid-cache.github.io/docs/ConfigExamples/Authenticate/WindowsActiveDirectory.md

     kinit administrator

 It should return without errors.
-You can see if you succesfully obtained a ticket with:
+You can see if you successfully obtained a ticket with:

     klist